 Poonam: Could you please tell us something about your post ISB career?
 What do you do now?

 Tribhuvan: I always knew that I wanted to do an MBA after getting some experience but I first wanted to be sure that I needed the knowledge MBA has to offer.
-After 5 years as an Analytics Consultant I had reached a point where my clients were looking towards me to provide them a wholesome solution.
-I knew MBA only could provide me with a 360 degree view of business.
-I also didn’t want to spend a lot of time completing my MBA as there is a cost associated with being out of job for 2 years.
-ISB’s PGP program easily rated high on my list as it is a 1 year program with all major companies from all industries recruiting.
-ISB also has the most renowned professors on its visiting professors’ list from B-schools such as Wharton, Kellogg and London Business School which also makes it a very good option.
-I had applied to ISB in 2012 with 3 years of work experience, but didn’t make it.
-So, I applied again in 2015 after getting some more experience, and worked with you on my application.
+After 5 years as an Analytics Consultant, I had reached a point where my clients were looking towards me to provide them a wholesome solution.
+I knew an MBA only could provide me with a 360-degree view of a business.
+I also didn’t want to spend a lot of time completing my MBA as there is a cost associated with being out of the job for 2 years.
+ISB’s PGP program easily rated high on my list as it is a 1-year program with all major companies from all industries recruiting.
+ISB also has the most renowned professors on its visiting professors’ list from B-schools such as Wharton, Kellogg, and London Business School which also makes it a very good option.
+I had applied to ISB in 2012 with 3 years of work experience but didn’t make it.
+So, I applied again in 2015 after getting some more experience and worked with you on my application.
 This time I made it through.

-Poonam: What was your favorite thing about PGP program of ISB?
-Could you please share your best experiences both in and outside of the class room that helped shape your career?
+Poonam: What was your favorite thing about the PGP program of ISB?
+Could you please share your best experiences both in and outside of the classroom that helped shape your career?

-Tribhuvan: It is hard for me to list out one favorite thing.
+Tribhuvan: It is hard for me to list one favorite thing.
 I can share the things I remember the most.
 At ISB, professors in Operations, Marketing, and Strategy teach us by using different cases published in Harvard Business Review, and they make them very interesting by challenging our conclusions and involving the whole class in an open discussion.
-It was very rare that I didn’t learn anything new from the professor or my peers in a class sessions.
-Also, all the events at ISB are student driven and are held both at Mohali and Hyderabad campuses.
-I was the VP of General Management club and enjoyed organizing ‘Advaita’ a multi-business school event.
-Another big thing I was involved at the ISB was ISL– the ISB version of IPL.
-All the extra-curricular activities helped me bond better with my classmates and allowed me to apply the managerial concepts learnt in classroom.
+It was very rare that I didn’t learn anything new from the professor or my peers' in-class sessions.
+Also, all the events at ISB are student-driven and are held both at Mohali and Hyderabad campuses.
+I was the VP of the General Management club and enjoyed organizing ‘Advaita’ a multi-business school event.
+Another big thing I was involved in at the ISB was ISL– the ISB version of IPL.
+All the extra-curricular activities helped me bond better with my classmates and allowed me to apply the managerial concepts learned in the classroom.
 Participation in various competitions also taught me that collaboration yields better results than individual brilliance.